We’ve put together some of our favorite spots to scuba dive around the world.

 Both the inside and backside of Molokini offer world-class scuba diving.
 The protected interior boasts incredible clarity.
 The backside is a wall dive with sharks as well as many other types of ocean life.
 If you’re looking for something quicker and easier, there are numerous other Maui shore-dives that will blow your mind.

 Nusa Lembongan, Bali, Indonesia

 One of our favorite drift dives of all time, just off the southeast coast of Bali lies a number of islands with incredible scuba diving.
 Nusa Lembongan is one of these islands.
 You leave from the small seaweed farming village on this island and take a boat that follows your bubbles as you drift.
-All kinds of incredible ocean life surrounds you as you effortless drift over the reefs.
+All kinds of incredible ocean life surround you as you effortlessly drift over the reefs.

 Point Lobos, Carmel, California

 The reserve at Point Lobos offers the best diving on the Monterey Peninsula.
 And though the water is cold, you can’t really beat exploring giant kelp forests and valleys filled with fish.